Let’s say your navicular stress fracture wasn’t diagnosed for a year. A story that’s all too common.

 K2

 PS: “Success” in this case (with nonweightbearing immobilization) would include some aching of the area with heavy activity for the first year at least after return to activity.
 But not the sharp pain.
 Being able to do everything but just knowing the foot isn’t the same as it was a few years ago or as the other side is a realistic outcome.
 “Occasionally grumbly” but knowing it’s stable/functional.
-“90%” instead of 100% would be success.
+“90%” instead of 100% would be success to me.
+What do you think?.

 Here’s hoping this blog helps some patients and clinicians.
 Happy to amend bits that are wrong–it’s just a blog!
 Aiming to continuously improve.
 Kaizen. #PatientsFirst #HonestEvenIfItHurts